Going towards 2022

 Based on the results realised in the period 2010-2015, we drafted our 2020 ambition, which was revenue of approx. DKK 2 billion and an EBITDA margin in the range of 14-15% in 2020.
 Profit before tax should reach 8-10% of revenue up from the 6.1% realised in 2015.

-The organic growth has been somewhat constant at 6-7% in recent years.
-We believe that we can achieve similar growth rates in the future if our markets are well-working in general.
+Organic growth has been somewhat constant at 6-7% p.a. in recent years.
+We believe that we can achieve similar growth rates in the future if our markets are well-working.

-By increasing the share of own products in total sales from the current 21.6% to 25-30% in 2022, continuing the internationalisation and increasing efficiency further as well as by making massive investments in new Technologies and people, it is our ambition to improve the EBITDA margin to 16-17% by 2022 and increase profit before tax and non-controlling interests to 10-12% of revenue, as the share of own products and advanced solutions are expected to increase more relative to the rest of revenue.
+By increasing the share of own products in total sales from the current 23.0% to 25-30% in 2022, continuing the internationalisation and increasing efficiency further as well as by making massive investments in new technologies and people, it is our ambition to improve the EBITDA margin to 16-17% by 2022 (before effect of IFRS 16) and increase profit before tax to 10-12% of revenue, as the share of own products and advanced solutions are expected to increase more relative to the rest of revenue.

-To be able to do so, the markets we operate in need to be well-working in general.
+To be able to do so, the markets we operate in need to be well-working in general, and acquisition opportunities at fair prices must be available.

 It is Management's goal to realise a ratio of net interest-bearing debt to EBITDA of 2-3.5 and to maintain this level as long as the interest rate level is historical low.
 This goal leaves room for increased expansion of activities compared to current plans up to 2022.
 SP Group will continue to reduce its net interest-bearing debt by strengthening cash flows from operating activities and by selling non-value-creating assets in order to release capital.

 SP Group aims at providing its shareholders with a fair return through increases in the share price.
-Ambitions are that earnings per share (EPS) should increase by 20% p.a. on average over a 5-year period.
+It is the ambition that earnings per share (EPS) should increase by an average of 20% annually over a five-year period.
 In 2016, EPS grew by 44.0%.
 In 2017, EPS grew by 41.6%.
+In 2018, EPS grew by 23.5%.

 In recent years, dividends distributed have totalled 15-20% of the profit after tax.
 Every year before the annual general meeting, Management assesses whether the level is adequate.